 Main Campus Location

-Green River Community College is located in south King County, two miles northeast of downtown Auburn.
+Green River College is located in south King County, two miles northeast of downtown Auburn.
 The site lies on a bluff high above the Green River.
 The property is bounded on the east by SR18 and on the south by the Green River; the north and west boundaries border residential developments.
 Just south of the Green River is Auburn Narrows Park with the Muckleshoot Reservation further to the south.

 For Directions, go to Directions & Maps and locate "Main Campus" icon.